-Common Pitfalls of Traditional Daytime Answering Services or Call Centers For Physician Groups
+Common Pitfalls of Traditional Daytime Answering Services o for Physician Groups

 When it comes to managing high call volume, many healthcare practices and physician groups, big and small, choose to utilize some sort of daytime answering service or call center.
 While healthcare administrators and providers alike may be under the impression that hiring an answering service or call center may make their lives easier – it may just be causing more problems and frustration.
 Here are some of the common pitfalls of traditional daytime answering services or call centers to be aware of before making a decision.

 The Problem: Long Hold Times & Patient Hangups

 It is no secret that no one enjoys being on hold.
 It not only decreases patient satisfaction, but also affects business in a negative way.
 Longer hold times for patients means less retention and less referrals.
 When a large amount of calls are coming through, and there aren’t enough people to answer all of them – should you just hire more call agents?
 Hiring more agents – it costs more, and it’s just another way to play phone tag to get the patient calling to the right healthcare staff member…and even more hold time!
 There is an abundance of research suggesting that, not only do people not like to be on hold, but also that nearly 60% of people will hang up after less than one minute.
 Additionally, the same study concludes that nearly 33% of people think it’s unacceptable to wait at all!
 To bring home that point even further, another study shows that over 50% of callers will hang up after less than 45 seconds!
 But the frustration doesn’t stop at being put on hold.
 While studies show that nearly 2/3rds of callers like the “call-back” method – that is, being prompted right away for a call-back from a real person when they become available – the same studies show that callers expect a call-back within 30 minutes.
 So, how do call centers and answering services make sure that callers are getting called back within an acceptable time frame?